gnois/luaty/README.md

 Shorter syntax
 ---

-Aside from having [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule), Luaty has several syntactical differences:
+Aside from having [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule), Luaty has less syntax boilerplate than Lua:

-- General
   * no more `end`
   * no more `do` after `for` and `while`
   * `repeat` becomes `do`